 The purpose of the MHPC Drug Screening Policy is to comply with the Drug-Free Schools and Communities Act Amendments of 1989 and to ensure that students entering the Program are drug- and alcohol-free.
 Offers of acceptance to the Respiratory Care Program are made as conditional offers.
 Applicants may be denied admittance if a positive drug screen is detected.
 An applicant who refuses to authorize and pay for testing, or who tests positive for drugs, alcohol, or controlled substances, may not receive a final offer of admission.
-A current Respiratory Care student who refuses to authorize and pay for testing, or who tests positive for drugs, alcohol, or controlled substances, may not be allowed to continue in the Program.
+A current Respiratory Care student who refuses to authorize and pay for testing, or who tests positive for controlled substances, may not receive a final offer of drugs, alcohol, or controlled substances, may not be allowed to continue in the Program.
 A positive drug screen during the professional years may disqualify a student from participating in required coursework involving client interaction and will affect the student's ability to complete the Program.